 As you mourn, it’s important to take care of yourself.
 Make sure to eat wholesome food and to get enough rest.
 Be patient with yourself during this process; there is no timeline you must follow.
 Find ways to stay connected with the memory of your departed companion.
-If you feel that the sorrow is too much to bear, reach out to one of the hotlines on the back page, some of which offer 24/7 support.
+If you feel that the sorrow is too much to bear, reach out to one of the hotlines below, some of which offer 24/7 support.

 Supporting the Whole Family Through the Loss of an Animal Companion